Healthy Aging: Creating roots of robust longevity

 Older Americans not only suffer from high levels of chronic disease, but also must live with high levels of disability.
 Nearly three quarters of those who reach age 80 have already become disabled.
 Amongst Medicare enrollees, nearly 1 in 5 women are unable to stoop or kneel and nearly a quarter are unable to walk 2-3 blocks.
 Americans may be living longer but many have a very poor quality of life that is far from the “golden years” they hoped for.

 This level of unwellness is expensive.
 The average monthly health care expense for a couple at age 65 is nearly $600 out of pocket and economists think couples will need to spend more than double this amount by age 85.
 Healthcare will be the largest expense for most older Americans and an average 65-year-old, healthy couple can expect to spend $266,600 over the course of their retirement on Medicare premiums alone, not including out-of-pocket expenses or long-term care costs.
-The path of aging leading to chronic disease and disability is costing older Americans a fortune.
+The path of aging leads to chronic disease and disability is costing older Americans a fortune.

 What is the alternative?
-How do you as an individual buck this negative societal trend and create a more positive trajectory for your aging?
+How do you as an individual buck this negative societal trend and create a more positive trajectory for your healthy aging?
 The common sense answer is that we modify the path of aging with wise attention to the factors underlying health at any age: movement, nutrition, stress resilience, rest, and avoidance of toxins now common in the environment.
 But the common sense answer is hard to implement for many reasons.
 Our healthcare system is focused on illness care: the chronic health challenges already experienced by most Americans reaching retirement represent a trajectory of decline to be managed with prescription medications rather than healed.
 Yet we know that the human body at any age can regenerate and heal, given the proper care.
 We know that the path of decline can be modified by understanding and addressing roots of physiological challenges in order to allow the physiology to return to proper functioning well into old age.
-In short, wellness in aging results from the thoughtful, educated, and holistic care of body and mind.
+In short, healthy aging results from the thoughtful, educated, and holistic care of body and mind.
 The path of chronic disease management through ever increasing pharmacologic treatment does not need to be followed.
 There is a better way!

 Plum Spring Clinic holistic wellness programs are designed to provide you with robust support and expertise for your journey of aging well..